 Right now, Nevada has a 3% grant program so ask your lender about it.
 If your lender doesn’t know about this program, call or email us.
 Let us refer you to a lender who’s on top of all of the downpayment assistant programs.

-The State of Nevada has a program with the interest rate based on your credit score.
-Even with good credit the rate is higher than normal.
+The State of Nevada has a program with an interest rate based on your credit score.
+Even with good credit, the rate is higher than normal.
 Nothing is free, however, owning a house is worth it.